 There is a lot more information readily available regarding this than there is for men, however in short, keep it classy and professional.

 As mentioned above its important to do your research into the how your potential practice expects its employees to dress, however we still feel that a suite for most design led studios is too formal.
-That said, if it is a must, then brighten it up and add some character to it with some colour and accompanied with some selective (modest) jewellery.
+That said, if it is a must, then brighten it up and add some character to it with some color and accompanied with some selective (modest) jewelry.

 Suits for women can be either trouser/pants or skirt, and this is ultimately down to personal preference and what you feel comfortable in, but we think a skirt suite add’s a bit more flair.

 You should stay away from thin strapped tops where possible, though if this really is your only option, then ensure you have a smart jacket/blazer or cardigan to sit over it.

 Strapless tops should be avoided at all costs, as should low cut ones …you need to portray professionalism and experience.